-North Dakota’s power plants have invested around $1 billion in new technology since 2006 to reduce emissions and increase efficiencies.
+North Dakota’s power plants have invested more than $1 billion in new technology since 2006 to reduce emissions and increase efficiencies.
 These investments account for 20 to 30 percent of a power plant’s costs.
-North Dakota is currently one of only seven states that meet all of the EPA’s federal ambient air quality standards.
+North Dakota is one of only seven states that meet all of the EPA’s federal ambient air quality standards.

 Great River Energy operates its patented “DryFining™” system at Coal Creek Station to both dry and refine lignite coal for a cleaner and more efficient generation process.

 A combustion by-product, fly ash from Great River Energy’s Coal Creek Station and Stanton Station is used to make concrete and for soil stabilization purposes, eliminating the need to landfill that product.

 Coal Lake Wildlife Management Area, consisting of 729 acres of wooded hillsides, native prairie and reclaimed grassland surrounding a prairie lake, was dedicated in the fall of 2014.
 Land surrounding the lake had been mined by the Falkirk Mining Company to supply lignite coal to the Coal Creek Station near Underwood, N.D., owned and operated by Great River Energy.
 The land was reclaimed as near as possible to its original condition and donated to the N.D.
 Department of Transportation.
 The N.D.
 Game and Fish Department will manage the area for wildlife, and will provide public access includes hunting and fishing.